PriyanshiSingh19/NeuroScanAI-Pro/README.md

 Risk information
 Suggested next steps
 General medical insights

-These insights are demonstration-oriented and not intended as professional medical advice.

 🗂️ Patient History Tracking

 The frontend stores previous analyses and allows users to review prediction history directly within the dashboard.